grohith327/ML-in-Cpp/FFN_Regression/README.md

 ```

 #### Note: </br>
 * The given data is split into training and testing with a ratio of 80/20.
-Accuracy Score is reported from test data.
+MSE is reported from test data.
-* Model is trained using a standard Gradient Descent optimizer and a log likelihood loss function
+* Model is trained using a standard Gradient Descent optimizer and a MSE loss function